 The Nature Club holds monthly programs the second Thursday of each Month from September through June which start at 7:00 PM and usually last from one to two hours.
 We have programs to educate our members on varied topics from plants, insects, birds, bees, amphibians, fossils, and mammals to constellations, local history, archaeology, conservation, and current events.
 Turnout for a Nature Club meeting is usually between 50 and 80 people of all ages.
 The Nature Club is always looking for new program ideas.
 If you have an idea for a program you can contact our program coordinator Rich Dilks at (856) 468-6342.

-Thursday, February 9, 2017 at the Holy Nativity Lutheran Church, Wenonah, NJ (Directions below) Presenter: Ron KegelProgram Coordinator: Rich Dilks 856-468-6342 Please note the dinner begins at 6:00pm, and the program at approximately 7:00pm.
+Thursday, March 9, 2017 at 7:00pm at the Holy Nativity Lutheran Church, Wenonah, NJ (Directions below)

 Program Coordinator: Rich Dilks 856-468-6342

 Let us praise the noble turkey vulture.
 No one envies him; he harms nobody; and he contemplates our little world from a most serene and noble height.